 NHOA houses the office of the Kentucky State Long-Term Care Ombudsman and the Bluegrass District Long-Term Care program.
-NHOA Bluegrass is a nationally recognized non-profit known for its low resident-to-ombudsman ratio.
-Our Ombudsmen are part-time employees who live near the nursing facilities they serve.
-A model Ombudsman program dedicated to implementing innovative, research-based practices, we freely share information and training guides with other Ombudsman organizations throughout the United States.
+NHOA's Bluegrass District Program is nationally recognized for its low residentto-ombudsman ratio.
+Our ombudsmen are part-time employees who live near the facilities they serve.
+A model ombudsman program dedicated to implementing innovative, research- based practices, we freely share information and training guides with other ombudsman organizations throughout the United States.